Best Crypto Cards in Panama (2026)

 Online shopping is naturally USD-denominated in Panama, which eliminates the primary crypto card advantage (FX savings) for domestic e-commerce.
 Amazon US delivers to Panama directly or via Miami forwarding services (Mailboxes Etc, AirBox Express, PuntoMio), Netflix ($7-23/month), Spotify, Disney+, and all digital services charge at face value.

 The crypto card advantage for online shopping is pure cashback: 2-5% on purchases where Banco General and Banistmo debit cards offer zero.
-At $200/month in subscriptions and online purchases, a KAST card at 2% returns $48/year, while Kolo at 5% returns $120/year in BTC - all tax-free under the territorial system.
+At $200/month in subscriptions and online purchases, a KAST card at 1.5% USD cashback returns $36/year, while Kolo at 2% returns $48/year in BTC, all in the common tax-light territorial setup.

 Local Payment Infrastructure